Synesthesia-2/Synesthesia/README.md

 ## How To Add A New Visualizer:

 Visualizers live in `public/javascript/visualizers`.
-To add one, create a directory in here with your .js files and a `config.json` file.
-You can list `inputs`, `extraJS` and `extraStyl` along with any necessary input forms or files as arrays.
-For example:
+To add a new one, create a directory inside of the visualizers directory with your .js files and a `config.json` file.
+In the config file, you can list `inputs` as an array of required input data type names.
+If your visualizer requires JS files other than the main file (whose name should match the directory name), list file names and/or urls in the `extraJS` array.
+If you are including files with the visualizer, make sure they are all contained in your visualizer's named directory (which should be a subdirectory of the  `public/javascript/visualizers` directory).
+Similarly, if you would like to include any `.styl` stylesheets, put them your visualizer's own directory and list their filenames in `extraStyl`.

+For example, if your visualizer code is saved in a file named `awesomevisualizer.js`, you need to make a new directory named `awesomevisualizer` inside of `public/javascript/visualizers`.
+Your `awesomevisualizer` directory should contain your `awesomevisualizer.js` file along with any other necessary files (e.g. `helpers.js`, `awesomeanimation.js`, and `awesomestyle.styl`).
+If your visualizer is fueled by audio data, optical flow data, and audience phone accelerometer data, your `config.json` file would look something like this:

        {
           "inputs": ["audio", "opticalFlow", "audienceMotionData"],
-      "extraJS": ["helpers.js"],
+          "extraJS": ["helpers.js", "awesomeanimation.js"],
-      "extraStyl": null
+          "extraStyl": ["awesomestyle.styl"]
         };

-On startup of the Node server, the directory names in `public/javascript/visualizers` are read and turned into Express.js routes and Socket.io namespaces with the same names. `config.json` files in each directory will also be read and the input sources specified in the `"inputs"` property will be routed to their respective visualizers.
-Without a config file, your visualizer will not get any data from the input sources so make sure you include one if it's necessary!
+On startup of the Node server, the directory names in `public/javascript/visualizers` are read and turned into Express.js routes and Socket.io namespaces with the same names. `config.json` files in each directory will also be read the input sources specified in the `"inputs"` property will be routed to their respective visualizers.
+Without a config file, your visualizer will not get any data from the input sources, so make sure you include one if it's necessary!

-To view your visualizer, open a browser with the URL `localhost:8080/file` (replacing `file` with the name of your visualizer).
+To view your visualizer, run the server (see above), and open a browser with the URL `serverIPaddress:PORT/file` (replacing `serverIPaddress` `file` with the name of your visualizer).
 Inputs such as audio or optical flow can be run in another browser window on the same computer, or if the visualizer is particularly CPU-intensive they can all be run on separate machines.

 ##Screenshots: